lucassantosbicalho/references_to_read_and_learn/firebase_cloud_functions.md

 +  Deploy complete!
 ```
+The solutions is redeploy running the command `firebase deploy --only functions` again.
-The solutions is to redeploy.
-Take a look at this stack overflow:
+For more info, take a look at this stack overflow topic:
  - https://stackoverflow.com/questions/68611817/cant-deploy-cloud-functions-because-of-unhandled-error-cleaning-up-build-image